benjpac/word_definer/README.md

 * _Clone this repository_
 * _Open terminal and run "bundle" followed by "ruby app.rb"_

-_Or go here to view it on the web: _
+_Or view it on the web here: https://boiling-hamlet-40797.herokuapp.com/_

 ## Known Bugs